Frequently Asked Questions

 Will my name and address be passed on to any other organisations?

 No, the information you provide on your diet, lifestyle and health is known only to the research group involved in the EPIC-Oxford study and will be used only for medical research.
 Your name and address are used by the study investigators, in order to contact you personally.
-In addition, identifiable data including your name is supplied by the study investigators to NHS Digital, PedW Wales and NRS Scotland to enable us to obtain data from your medical records.
+In addition, identifiable data including your name is supplied by the study investigators to NHS England, PedW Wales and NRS Scotland to enable us to obtain data from your medical records.
 All data is handled and held under appropriate secure conditions, and is used anonymously for all analyses.
 EPIC-Oxford is registered under the Data Protection Act and has received ethics approval from the relevant authority.

 Can you give me any individual results?